microsoft/stateful-java-web-app/README.md

 HTTP Sessions, among other data, independent of the application layer, which provides multiple benefits:

+#### Application Composability - Multiple Apps of Service

+By externalizing sessions and using multiple apps that form a service and bouncing users across these apps, you can realize scenarios such as shopping cart state traveling with users as they navigate experiences through multiple apps.

 #### Application Elasticity

 By making the application stateless additional Web apps may be added to